AABDOOGH/InsectFarming/README.md

 ## File Root Directory

-click [here](https://github.com/JessYJY/insectfarming.github.io/blob/master/file%20root%20directory.md) can direct you to file root directory.
+Click [here](https://github.com/JessYJY/insectfarming.github.io/blob/master/file%20root%20directory.md) can direct you to file root directory.
 This file can direct you to each important document related to the project.

 ## Project Vision